phylosopher07/phylosopher07.github.io/_posts/2023-02-18-kramers-relation-and-expectation-value.md

 \\[ r^s u\rq\rq=\left[ l(l+1)r^{s-2}-\frac{2Z}{a_0}r^{s-1}+\frac{Z^2}{n^2a_0^2}r^s \right]u \\]

 Now what we need to do is multiply both sides by $u^\ast=u$ and integrate.
-We'll get the expectation value on RHS since variables are seperated, and each are normalized.
+We'll get the expected value on RHS since variables are separated, and each is normalized.

 \\[ \int_0^\infty ur^su\rq\rq dr = l(l+1)\expct{r^{s-2}}-\frac{2Z}{a_0}\expct{r^{s-1}}+\frac{Z^2}{n^2a_0^2}\expct{r^s}     \label{2}\tag{2}\\]